 Coined by many as ‘the artistic crime of the century’, the illegal walk between New York’s twin towers is a wonder to behold.
 Man On Wire tells us the fascinating story of how Philippe Petit and his friends planned and engineered a crazy-man dream.
 In the dark night of August 7th 1974, Petit and his fellowship got past the WTC’s security, carrying the heavy cable that in turn had to carry him, and clamped it tight on both ends.
 In the morning, he took his first step and walked to the other side, only to return and perform some dazzling stunts.
 This documentary builds tension just as the wire that was bridged across and shows us a spiritual uplifting tale of a young man and his dream.

-Watch Man On Wire on Amazon Instant Video.
+Watch Man On Wire for FREE on Amazon Instant Video

 Philosophy: A Guide to Happiness